-ZEV (Z Electric Vehicle) has the reputation as the manufacturer of “The World’s Fastest and Longest Range Electric Scooters”.
-It now has pushed that claim and has begun delivery of its new 7100 LR (Long Range) electric motor scooter boosting 160 km/100 mile range and speeds to 128/80 mph (with 8500 watt option).
+Z Electric Vehicle has the reputation as the manufacturer of “The World’s Fastest and Longest Range Electric Scooters”.
+We have pushed that claim with our S-8500 LR electric motor scooter boasting 130 km/80 mile range and speeds to 128 km/h /78 mph.

-The introduction of this new model now gives ZEV customers two such performance bikes, the new 7100 LR, and the T7100 electric motorcycle, both using the latest advancements in lithium battery and hub motor technology.
-The 7100 LR utilizes the largest lithium battery pack possible and larger than any competing motor scooter and the vast majority of electric motorcyles.
-The total battery capacity of 6 Kwh is larger than found in most hybrid cars.
+The S-8500 LR utilizes the largest lithium battery pack possible, larger than any competing motor scooter and the vast majority of electric motorcycles.
+The total battery capacity of 6 KWh is larger than found in most hybrid cars.
 This battery pack utilizes 2nd Generation Li-ion LFMP chemistry.
 This type of lithium battery is used in all ZEV models and is unusual as they have eight connection fasteners on each battery instead of the normal two.
-(Each terminal end has 4 fasteners) This makes it virtually impossible for the battery to vibrate and loosen the terminal connections to eliminate one of the more common electric vehicle life cycle.
+(Each terminal end has 4 fasteners) This makes it virtually impossible for the battery to vibrate and loosen the terminal connections.

-Unique among performance electric vehicles, the ZEV uses a hub motor where the motor is contained completely inside the rear wheel.
+Unique among performance electric vehicles, ZEV products use a hub motor where the motor is contained completely inside the rear wheel.
 The outside of the motor is the tire rim and the axle is fixed as the stator, thereby eliminating all moving parts except the bearings.
 This eliminates the need for maintenance of a chain or belt drive and the efficiency losses that arise from using chains and belts.
-The time needed for the motor to “spool up” in rpm to generate power like bikes that are powered by a small diameter motor through a chain or belt is also eliminated making the bike very responsive and quick.
+The time needed for the motor to spool up in rpm to generate power like bikes that are powered by a small diameter motor through a chain or belt is also eliminated making the bike very responsive and quick.
 The torque is instantaneous.

-At the same amps and volts, the torque of an electric motor goes up as the cube of the diameter, so that the 12 inch in diameter ZEV motor has radically more torque than all other competitors in production.
-For example, a ZEV has 185 Nm of torque, compared to 63 NM for the nearly twice as expensive Brammo Empulse which consumes far more amps.
-To further eliminate wear points, all ZEV motors are brushless.
+At the same amps and volts, the torque of an electric motor goes up as the cube of the diameter, so that the 13 inch in diameter ZEV motor has radically more torque than all other competitors in production.
+To further eliminate wear points, all ZEV motors are brushless, the industry standard.

-The new 7100 LR was created in response to customers asking for the range of the ZEV T7100, but in the sleeker styling of the standard 7100.
-While sharing the same hub motor, controller, and battery pack as the already in production for a year T7100, the new 7100 LR is a very different vehicle.
-Obviously the style is very different as the T7100 has a double frame chassis to carry extreme loads, and a longer wheelbase than the new 7100 LR.
-The shorter wheelbase and the way that the weight is positioned in the chassis make the 7100 LR have a more “sporty” feel being able to be flicked about on a curvy road more aggressively compared to the T7100.
+The S-8500 LR was created in response to customers asking for the range of the T-8500, but in the sleeker styling of the standard S-7100.
+While sharing the same hub motor, controller, and battery pack as the already in production for a year T-8500, the new S-8500 LR is a very different vehicle.
+Obviously the style is very different as the T-8500 has a double frame chassis to carry extreme loads, and a longer wheelbase than the S-8500 LR.
+The shorter wheelbase and the way that the weight is positioned in the chassis make the S-8500 LR have a more sporty feel being able to be flicked about on a curvy road more aggressively compared to the T-8500.

-•Max speed 75 mph (standard controller), upright position, or 80 mph (8500 watt controller), or standard controller, but tucked down per Motorcycle Industry test procedure.
+•Max speed 75 mph (standard controller), upright position, or 78 mph but tucked down per Motorcycle Industry test procedure.

 •Vehicle Empty Weight 406.4 lbs